Member FDICFDIC-Insured - Backed by the full faith and credit of the U.S. Government

 Save for Retirement With These Tips

 Starting a family changes every aspect of your life, particularly your finances.
-When it comes to family planning, financial planning should be a large part of the equation, whether you are only thinking about starting a family or if a baby is already on the way.
+When it comes to family planning, financial planning should be a significant part of the equation, whether you are thinking about starting a family or already have a baby on the way.

-The cost of raising a child born in 2015 to age 17, according to the U.S. Department of Agriculture, is $233,610 for a middle-income family–not including the cost of college.
-One of the first things you should do when planning a family is to look at how your children will impact your day-to-day finances and retirement planning.
+The cost of raising a child born in 2015 to age 17, according to the U.S. Department of Agriculture, is $233,610 for a middle-income family—not including the cost of college.
+One of the first things you should do when planning a family is evaluate how your children will impact your day-to-day finances and retirement planning.

-While it is easy to get swamped by the baby planning that involves everything from cribs and car seats, to diapers, baby clothes, and countless other items, there are other important things you will want to focus on, such as health insurance.
-You will want to look at what kind of coverage your health insurance provides, along with the cost of adding a new dependent, and then compare that to the coverage of your partner (if they also have health insurance).
-It is also helpful to know what kind of coverage your healthcare will provide for your child’s birth.
+While it’s easy to get swamped by baby planning—everything from cribs and car seats to diapers, baby clothes, and countless other items—there are other critical areas to focus on, such as health insurance.
+Review your current health insurance coverage, including the cost of adding a new dependent, and compare it to your partner’s coverage (if applicable).
+Also, understand what coverage your healthcare provides for your child’s birth.

-Life insurance is another important consideration.
-You’ll want to ensure that your child will be cared for in case something happens to you or your partner.
-It is also important to have a will in place and to determine who will care for your child if anything were to happen to both you and your partner.
+Life insurance is another essential consideration.
+Ensure your child will be cared for if something happens to you or your partner.
+Additionally, have a will in place and determine who will care for your child if anything were to happen to both you and your partner.

-Another major factor in having children is daycare.
-According to data from Care.com, the average cost for one week of childcare for a single infant in the U.S. was $211 in 2019 or $596 for a nanny.
-Depending on where you live, childcare could also be significantly higher and is something you should look into.
-Depending on your salary, it might make sense for one parent to stop working instead of paying for childcare, particularly when multiple children are involved.
+Daycare is another significant factor.
+According to Care.com, the average weekly cost of childcare for a single infant in the U.S. was $211 in 2019, or $596 for a nanny.
+Depending on your location, childcare could cost significantly more.
+Evaluate whether it might make financial sense for one parent to stop working instead of paying for childcare, particularly when multiple children are involved.

 Learn More About Family Financial Plans

-These are a few factors to consider in creating your family financial plan.
-You may want to consider hiring a financial advisor to help with your personal finance planning.
-Be sure to start building up enough emergency savings to get your family through any unexpected issues, such as the loss of a job or a serious illness.
-Financial advisors typically suggest saving at least six months of day-to-day living expenses to give yourself enough time to get back on your feet from such an event, something that can be even harder once you have a child depending on you.
+These are a few factors to consider when creating your family financial plan.
+You may want to hire a financial advisor to assist with your personal finance planning.
+Additionally, build an emergency savings fund to cover unexpected issues, such as job loss or serious illness.
+Financial advisors typically recommend saving at least six months of living expenses to give yourself time to recover from such events—something even more crucial when you have a child depending on you.

 About This Author